Sirius-social/sirius-sdk-python/how-tos/create_connections/README.rst

 ======================================================================
 Establish security relationships with modern cryptography approaches
 ======================================================================
-Trust environment is a broad concept.
-Often in present days many blockchain platforms say that trust environment is immutable storages.
-But it is restricted view of things.
-Sirius SDK give flexible tool to configure Trust with deep dive to your business processes, habits, existing IT approaches.
+The trusted environment is a broad concept.
+Often in present days, many blockchain platforms say that the trusted environment is immutable storage.
+But it is a restricted view of things.
+Sirius SDK gives flexible tool to configure Trust with deep dive to your business processes, habits, existing IT approaches.
 This is the main reason why Sirius SDK is distributed in multiple programming languages.

-As noticed Nick Szabo in `Smart Contracts: Building Blocks for Digital Markets <http://www.truevaluemetrics.org/DBpdfs/BlockChain/Nick-Szabo-Smart-Contracts-Building-Blocks-for-Digital-Markets-1996-14591.pdf>`_ trust environment is not immutable storage only, building blocks of trust are:
+As noticed Nick Szabo in `Smart Contracts: Building Blocks for Digital Markets <http://www.truevaluemetrics.org/DBpdfs/BlockChain/Nick-Szabo-Smart-Contracts-Building-Blocks-for-Digital-Markets-1996-14591.pdf>`_ trusted environment is not only an immutable storage, building blocks of trust are:

 1. First of these is observability, the ability of the principals to observe each others' performance of the contract